picodase/PREFMoDeL/README.md

 * Molecular dynamics suites for on-the-fly calculation of structural and dynamic metrics to evaluate simulations

 # More background information
 This repository was inspired at the conclusion of my Honors thesis, in which I characterized the taxonomy of biomolecular features that I noticed while reading through a collection of articles.
 You can read that [here][https://ir.library.oregonstate.edu/concern/honors_college_theses/d217qx73b].
-Here